tmaks7/pipeline-leak-app/README.md

 | `pressure_roll_mean` | 5-reading rolling mean of pressure diff | ~9% |
 | `flow_roll_std` | 5-reading rolling std of flow diff | ~41% |

-The rolling standard deviation of flow differential is the strongest signal — a leak creates sudden erratic variance in flow loss that normal operation does not produce.
+The rolling standard deviation of flow differential is the strongest signal.
+A leak creates sudden, erratic variance in flow loss that normal operation does not produce.

 ### 3. Model Training
 A Random Forest Classifier is trained with `class_weight='balanced'` to handle the class imbalance inherent in leak detection datasets (~7.5% positive rate).
 The model is evaluated with stratified cross-validation and a tuned decision threshold of 0.30 to maximise recall on the minority (leak) class.